NITCbase/nitcbase.github.io/docs/Design/Cache Layer/AttrCacheTable.md

     return E_RELNOTOPEN;
   }

-  // for all the attributes in the Attribute Cache Table corresponding to the relation with relId.
+  for(/*all attributes corresponding to relation with relId */) {
-  {
     if (/* attrName/offset field of the AttrCatEntry is equal to the input attrName/attrOffset */) {
-      // copy that Attribute Catalog entry in the Attribute Cache Table to attrCatBuf.
+      // copy that Attribute Catalog entry in the Attribute Cache Table to
+      // attrCatBuf.

       return SUCCESS;
     }